Your call archive as a searchable library. Ask any question, jump to the exact second.

 Frequently asked questions

 Upload a Zoom, Meet, or Teams recording.
-Pick the best model for your language.
-Find decisions, answers, and exact moments in seconds.
+Ask any question.
+Find the exact moment in seconds.